Journey into Imagination with Figment: 2002–present: Journey into Imagination with Figment

 After seeing the chaos Figment has been causing, Channing stops the tour outside the Touch and Taste labs, abandoning the tour.
 Figment takes the riders to his own open house, which he literally turns upside down with his carefree mind.
 Channing soon learns from Figment that Imagination should be set free ("If you can't beat 'em, join 'em!") and the riders go into the finale with numerous Figments in various situations while Figment and Channing (Channing is seen as the moon) sing "One Little Spark" together while riders disembark for the ImageWorks.

 A homage to the initial incarnation of this attraction can be found on an office door in the initial showroom under the name "Dean Finder", alluding to "Dreamfinder".

 Both the 1999 and 2002 versions were created by Tom Fitzgerald.

 The Kodak company ended its sponsorship of the pavilion in August 2010, after nearly 28 years.

-Starting with the 2020 holiday season, the Figment animatronics would be given a cyan Christmas sweater every year.
+Starting in 2020, the Figment animatronics would be given a cyan Christmas sweater every holiday season.

+Future

+At the D23 fan event in August 2026, it was announced that Dreamfinder will return alongside Figment as part of a reimagining of Journey Into Imagination.

-ImageWorks: The What-If Labs
+ImageWorks: The "What If?"
+Labs

-ImageWorks: The What-If Labs is an interactive exhibit area located at the Imagination! pavilion on the western side of World Celebration at Epcot, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
+ImageWorks: The "What If?"
+Labs is an interactive exhibit area located at the Imagination! pavilion on the western side of World Celebration at Epcot, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
 The original Journey Into Imagination described ImageWorks as "the creative playground of the future".
 Before its 1998 closure, the attraction was originally named ImageWorks and was located in the upstairs area of the Imagination! pavilion.
 The What-If Labs saw the addition of new interactive musical and digital exhibits.

 In 1999, the attraction reopened at the exit of Journey into Imagination with Figment.
 Kodak originally sponsored The What-If Labs, before ending its sponsorship in 2010.
 As of early 2012, sponsorship of the area was assumed by ColorVision, a company that operates green-screen photo kiosks in many major theme parks.
 In June 2016 the ImageWorks staircase area of the Imagination Pavilion reopened as a lounge for Disney Vacation Club members.
 The original ImageWorks is still believed to be intact as it has been walled off.